Planning appeals search and process

 A Public Inquiry is where each side verbally represents their case before an Inspector, usually by legal representation.
 The witnesses for each side can be cross-examined by the opposing party's representatives.

 If you have any further queries about planning, there is always a Duty Officer available during office hours, Monday to Friday, 10am to 1pm.
-You can contact the duty officer by telephone on 01768 817817, or in person at Mansion House.
+To contact the duty officer telephone 01768 817817.

 If you wish to contact a specific officer, see contact Development Management.